 It’s amazing how many sights and points of interest there are around the country, previously inaccessible or in ill-advised areas but now ready to be explored.
 Colombia’s geography is so diverse that it’s like a portrait of South America in miniature, offering tons of variety in an area that’s about twice the size of France.

 On top of that, Colombia has a wonderfully vibrant culture and its people are at times heart-achingly welcoming.
-I have been to over 55 countries and Colombia is, hands down, one of my personal favorites.
+I’ve gone backpacking in over 55 countries and Colombia is, hands down, one of my personal favorites.

 Why you should go

 - Huge variety in climate and topography.
 Colombia has it all: a Caribbean and a Pacific coast, lush forests, dry deserts, the start of the Andes range and a big slice of the Amazon.
 It’s almost like a compressed version of South America as a whole, with a different environment only ever a bus ride away.

 - Huge biodiversity.
 Colombia has some of the highest biodiversity on the planet and is home to countless species of birds, fish, mammals, etc. making it a wonderful destination for trekking and scuba diving.

 - Brimming with culture.
 Colombia has a strong cultural identity and its cities (notably Medellin and Bogota) are among the most booming and cosmopolitan in South America.
 You’ll be fascinated to learn about its often dark history though equally intrigued by Colombian life today.